Give2Peer/g2p-client-android/README.md

 - [ ] Feature: warn the user that the app is unavailable during server maintenance. (to be tested)
 - [ ] Feature: some form of OAuth2 as fallback for Maps, as we are subjected to quotas.
 - [ ] Feature: edit items I authored in my profile.
-- [ ] Feature: change my username when level 1, against some (9?) karma points.
+- [ ] Feature: change my username when level N, against some (9?) karma points.
 - [ ] Feature: add my facebook to my user account. (recommended by users)
 - [ ] Feature: add my google+ to my user account.
 - [ ] Feature: add my twitter to my user account.